 If you have two tap holes you’ll need to choose pillar taps.
 These are available in a large variety of styles with knob, lever and cross shaped handles and independently control the flow of hot and cold water.
-Pillar taps tend to come in more traditional styles but some more contemporary styles are available.
+Pillar taps tend to come in more traditional styles but some more contemporary styles are available in online bathroom stores.

 Three tap hole basins will use a separate spout in the middle hole (sometimes with a pop-up waste control knob on the top) and a hot and cold handle on the left and right holes.
 These can be modern or traditional styles and 3 tap hole basins are more rare to find.

 No tap hole basins will require either a wall mounted mixer where the tap is installed into the wall with a control lever or two and a spout reaching out to the bowl.
 There is a brass body that needs plumbing into the wall so it is easier to do on stud walls.
 The alternative would be a freestanding tap alongside the basin where you can even get longstanding ones.

 Do keep an eye on the minimum water pressure requirements as you will find that some need a high pressure to work.
 If you live in a hard water area (and don’t have a water softener) then a waterfall style spout might not be the best idea as the limescale will require constant cleaning.
 The same thing can be said for the matt black finish.View Products